tomjoht/documentation-theme-jekyll/mydoc/mydoc_sidebar_navigation.md

 ---
 title: Sidebar Navigation
 tags: [getting_started]
-last_updated: November 30, 2015
+last_updated: March 20, 2016
 keywords: sidebar, accordion, yaml, iteration, for loop, navigation, attributes, conditional filtering
 summary: "The sidebar navigation uses a jQuery component called Navgoco.
-The sidebar is a somewhat complex part of the theme that remembers your current page, highlights the active item, stays in a fixed position on the page, and more."
+The sidebar is a somewhat complex part of the theme that remembers your current page, highlights the active item, stays in a fixed position on the page, and more.
+This page explains a bit about how the sidebar was put together."
+sidebar: mydoc_sidebar
+permalink: /mydoc_sidebar_navigation/
 ---

-{{site.data.alerts.note}} For basic information about configuring the sidebar navigation, see {{site.data.mydoc.mydoc_urls.mydoc_configure_sidebar.link}}.
-This section gets into the top sidebar navigation in more depth.{{site.data.alerts.end}}

-When you set up your project, you configured the sidebar following the instructions in {{site.data.mydoc.mydoc_urls.mydoc_configure_sidebar.link}}.
-In this topic, I dive deeper into other aspects of the sidebar.

 ## Navgoco foundation